 Most personal injury lawyers offer free consultations.
 This consultation allows the lawyer to review your case and meet you.
-The lawyer can help you decide whether you have a personal injury case after a car accident, slip and fall, or other incidents.
+The lawyer can help you decide whether you have a personal injury case after a car accident in Tampa, slip and fall, or other incidents.

 The free consultation also allows you to interview the lawyer.
 As you speak to lawyers, you will gather information to decide which lawyer will provide the best fit for you and your case.